Nonsmooth Analysis and Optimization: Differential calculus in Banach spaces

-Note that the Gâteaux derivative of a functional $F:X\to\R$ is an element of the \emph{dual space} $X^* = L(X,\R)$ and thus cannot be added to elements in $X$.
-However, in Hilbert spaces (and in particular in $\R^n$), we can use the \nameref{thm:frechetriesz} \cref{thm:frechetriesz} to identify $DF(x)\in X^*$ with an element $\nabla F(x) \in X$, called \emph{gradient} of $F$, in a canonical way via
+where we have used the Gâteaux differentiability and hence directional differentiability of $F$.
+Since the right-hand side is linear in $h$, the same argument for $-h$ yields $\dual{DF(\bar x), h}_X\leq 0$ and therefore the claim. \end{proof} Of particular relevance in optimization is of course the special case $F:X\to\R$, where $DF(x)\in L(X;\R)=X^*$ (if the Gâteaux derivative exists).
+Note that since the Gâteaux derivative of $F:X\to\R$ is an element of $X^*$, it cannot be added to elements in $X$ (as required for, e.g., a steepest descent method).
+However, in Hilbert spaces (and in particular in $\R^N$), we can use the Fréchet--Riesz \cref{thm:frechetriesz} to identify $DF(x)\in X^*$ with an element $\nabla F(x) \in X$, called the \emph{gradient} of $F$ at $x$, in a canonical way via